MRules Framework aims to centralize and to offer a set of utilities that serve as a basis for the development of other products.

 MRules products can be integrated into an existing or future application, regardless of the technical choices that have been made.
 Logs are an essential part of a software exploitation.
 As a result, the necessary has been put in place for the MRules products logs to integrate seamlessly with the system in place.

 Supported logs frameworks are:

-- Java Utils Logging (JUL) as fallback
+- Java Utils Logging (JUL)

 This utility allows MRules products to load their configuration into a system composed of multiple Class Loaders, with respect for security rules.

 It is compatible with complex Class Loaders, such as the one used by Spring Boot for example, packaging the application libraries inside a global package.

 One of the two most important features of our Framework is to allow data access (stored in Java objects) in a generic way (ie by name using Java reflection).